3tallah/PowerShellScripts/WVD/README.md

-# Customize feed for Windows Virtual Desktop users
+# Windows Virtual Desktop PowerShell Scipts and Commands

-Sharing with you some helpful PowerShell commands that help you to customize your WVD feed so the RemoteApp and remote desktop resources appear in a recognizable way for your users.
+Sharing with you some helpful PowerShell Scipts and Commands that help you to  build and customize your WVD.